 Language skills can lead directly into a career in translating, interpreting or teaching, and are also in demand in areas such as hospitality, law, publishing and business services.
 Modern language degrees typically involve spending a year abroad and this can be an opportunity to find work in a field that interests you and gain relevant experience.

-Students are provided with three pieces of feedback/marking each half term.
-This includes:
+Students are provided with at least three pieces of written feedback/marking each half term.
+Which includes:

 - 2 x whole school marking sheet where students focus on improving their vocabulary and recall

-- 1 x personalised feedback to a challenge question where students receive formative feedback on how successful they have been on the question and have set questions to complete to improve.
+- 1 x personalised feedback to a challenge question where students will receive feedback on what went well (WWW) and EBI (Even better if)

 Learning beyond the classroom